 Setting up simple ads to use on Facebook or other social media channels can be quick and inexpensive to promote your football program to new players.

 This can be particularly effective in reaching parents whose children are just becoming old enough to participate in your organization.
 Worried about wasting money?
 You can spend as much or as little as you’d like with an Ad on Facebook.
 Try spending a few dollars per day and see if you get any additional Likes, Shares, or Comments from people in your community.
 As you start having success you can start spending a bit more per week.

 Running a successful youth football program is a year-round endeavor.
 Don’t put everything away and wait until next summer.
-If you take some time to get your 2019 football season organized now you’ll find yourself with more football players next season across your flag and tackle programs.
+If you take some time to get your next football season organized now you’ll find yourself with more players next season across your flag and tackle program.